flaxandteal/dewret/docs/glossary.md

 - Specific type of [task](#task) designed to encapsulate multiple tasks.
 Nested tasks are the culmination (or result) of multiple tasks represented as a single task in a dewret [workflow](#workflow).

 #### Render
-- To render a workflow is to generate an executable workflow in a specific workflow language such as and Snakemake.
+- To render a workflow is to generate an executable workflow in a specific workflow language such as CWL and Snakemake.

 #### Step
 - A step in a dewret workflow represents a single unit of work.
 It contains a single task and the arguments for that task.
 Corresponds to a CWL [Step](https://www.commonwl.org/user_guide/topics/workflows.html#workflows) or a Snakemake [Rule](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html)